| Chinese

 - known as "hoi jit" in Chinese restaurants

-like tofu, with slightly more texture and body.
+like tofu, with slightly more gooey and less body.

 with rice, tastes and feels like chicken.